 Our access to capital includes raising equity or debt financing, and our sources of debt financing primarily includes our borrowing capacity under our revolving credit facility (as amended and restated, the "Credit Facility") and term loans.
-Our strategy is to utilize leverage, when appropriate and necessary, and potentially proceeds from sales of income properties, the disposition or payoffs of our commercial loans and investments, and certain transactions involving our Subsurface Interests or mitigation credits to acquire income properties.
+Our strategy is to utilize leverage, when appropriate and necessary, and potentially proceeds from sales of income properties, and the disposition or payoffs of our commercial loans and investments to acquire income properties.
 As our current properties generally have low tax basis, we may seek to have the sale of the current income property qualify for income tax deferral through the like-kind exchange provisions under Section 1031 of the Internal Revenue Code of 1986, as amended (the "Code").